gowtham-2oo5/flutter-et/README.md

 ## Demo

-Check out our demo video to see Expense Tracker in action:
+Check out the demo video to see Expense Tracker in action:
     [![Watch the video](cover.png)](demo.mp4)

 ## Setup Instructions